Seuketchi/Ever-ease/README.md

-# Everest: Arduino Laptop Cooling System
+# Ever-ease: Arduino Laptop Cooling System

-Everest is a project that uses an **Arduino-based PID controller** to manage laptop cooling effectively.
+Ever-ease is a project that uses an **Arduino-based PID controller** to manage laptop cooling effectively.
 By utilizing temperature sensors for real-time feedback, Everest dynamically adjusts fan speeds to maintain optimal performance and thermal efficiency for your laptop.

 ---